ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-and greatly overwhelm OSS platforms {{TMF724A}}; with existing known dependency relation between metric, alarm and events at each layer (e.g., packet layer or optical layer), it is possible to compress series of alarms {{section 3.5.3 of ?RFC8632}} into fewer network incidents and there are many solutions in the market today that essentially do this to some degree.
+and greatly overwhelm OSS platforms {{TMF724A}}; with existing known dependency relation between metric, alarm and events at each layer (e.g., packet layer or optical layer), it is possible to compress series of alarms {{Section 3.5.3 of ?RFC8632}} into fewer network incidents and there are many solutions in the market today that essentially do this to some degree.
 However, conventional solutions such as data compression are time-consuming and labor-intensive, usually rely on maintenance engineers' experience